bashwiki/bashwiki.github.io/wiki/ssh_english.md

-# [리눅스] Bash ssh 사용법
+# [Linux] Bash ssh Uso: Securely connect to remote servers

 ## Overview
-The `ssh` (Secure Shell) command is a protocol used to securely connect to remote servers over a network.
-It provides a secure channel for communication, allowing users to log into remote machines, execute commands, and transfer files securely.
-The primary purpose of `ssh` is to ensure that data exchanged between the client and server is encrypted, protecting it from eavesdropping and man-in-the-middle attacks.
+The `ssh` (Secure Shell) command is a protocol used to securely connect to remote machines over a network.
+It provides a secure channel for executing commands, transferring files, and managing remote systems, ensuring that all data exchanged is encrypted.

 ## Usage
 The basic syntax of the `ssh` command is as follows: